 Children & Young People

-If you are a young person or the parent of a child, I know only too well, the serious challenges facing young people today who are experiencing pressures of exponential levels.
+If you are a young person or the parent of a young person, I know only too well, the serious challenges facing young people today who are experiencing pressures of exponential levels.
 With growing demands in education and the negative aspects of a social media existence, young people are feeling like they never quite measure up.
-Unsurprisingly, levels of anxiety are at an all-time high and mood levels, self-esteem and self-worth, an all-time low.
+Unsurprisingly, levels of anxiety, self harming behaviors and poor body image are at an all-time high and mood levels, self-esteem and self-worth are at an all-time low.

-If you are a young person and would like counselling with me please get in touch or your parent can contact me if you prefer.
-Please see my 'PRACTICALITIES' page for further details about prices, location and contact details.
+If you are a young person or a parent and would like to arrange some counselling for your child please see my 'Practicalities' page for further details about prices, location and contact details.